HONOR-X7c-ADS

 Alicia Faubel Conquers the Universe Through the Best of Both Worlds

 As I stepped inside her dressing room, Alicia Faubel was already dressed down in her jeans, plain white tee, and slippers.
-It wasn’t even that long ago when she first walked into the photoshoot looking every inch of a beauty queen.
-Sitting comfortably in front of me, she had both of her feet up while eating a couple slices of the pineapple she had been yearning to consume all day.
+It wasn’t even that long ago when she first walked into the set, looking every inch like of a beauty queen.
+Sitting comfortably in front of me, she had both of her feet up while eating a couple of slices of the pineapple she had been yearning to consume all day.

-With the collision of two separate worlds—Alicia’s transition from modeling to pageantry as well as her ties to The Philippines—binding her together, she gears up for the biggest stage she’s ever walked on.
-Fueled by these two defining moments of her life, Alicia launches herself into motion.
-All in the hopes of reaching the highly coveted title.
+With the collision of two separate worlds—Alicia’s transition from modeling to pageantry as well as her special ties to the Philippines—binding her together, she gears up for the biggest stage she’s ever walked on.

 From model to role model

-At the beginning of her shoot, Alicia (pronounced as Ali-thia) greeted the team with a warm smile while enthusiastically asking the question, “let’s begin?”.
+At the beginning of her shoot, Alicia (pronounced Ali-thia) greeted the team with a warm smile while enthusiastically asking the question, “Let’s begin?”.
 Surprisingly, it only took us a short amount of time to get everything done.
 With little to no assistance, she was able to breeze her way through each layout.

 I can only work in front of the camera for a maximum of six hours, if I go beyond that, it’s already too much.